Skip to table of contents

 A student may not drop any course in which a violation of academic integrity is pending against the student.

-International students need to consult with an Admissions and Records Immigration Advisor before dropping courses or withdrawing for the semester.
+International students need to consult with an Office of Immigration Services Advisor before dropping courses or withdrawing for the semester.
 Dropping below full-time can put a student’s visa status in jeopardy.

-VA students need to notify the Admissions and Records VA Coordinator of any course changes for the semester to see what courses of action are necessary to avoid an overpayment of VA Benefits.
+VA students need to notify the OU Health Sciences Recruitment and Admissions VA Coordinator of any course changes for the semester to see what courses of action are necessary to avoid an overpayment of VA Benefits.

 WITHDRAWAL: